sfjbs13june/upasana/Day03/spring-controller/README.md

 mvn spring-boot:run
 '''

-4 Adding @GetMapping and @RequestMapping controller to the HelloContoller program and again building and running the code
+4 Adding @GetMapping and @RequestMapping controller to the HelloController program and again building and running the code

+5 Performing unit testing by creating test cases in HelloControllerTest.java